Fordson: Importation and production in Ireland, England, and the Soviet Union

 In February 1928, Ford surprised his U.S. market by ending U.S. Fordson production.
 Various reasons have been suggested.
 One was that IHC's Farmall and other competitors had taken away the mystique of the Fordson in the U.S., and Henry Ford was not content to compete in the U.S. tractor market on a mere commodity basis; he wanted decisive competitive edges.
-Another is that he envisioned moving all production to Ireland and England because Europe, including Russia, was set to become the most important Fordson markets.
+Another is that he envisioned moving all production to Ireland and England because Europe, including Russia, was set to become the most important Fordson market.
 Henry Ford did not elaborate on his reasons.

 Ford of England restarted Fordson manufacture at Cork, which involved a lot of work given that the factory had been disassembled in 1923.
 Ford Ltd bought much of the tooling from Ford of the U.S. From 1930, Fordson tractors were again sold in the United States, via imports from Cork; the Dagenham plant opened in 1933 and took over production from the Cork plant, which was again closed.
 George and Eber Sherman became the leading importers of English-built Fordsons.